denten-books/plain-text/2-sign.md

 nondestructive read-out features.
 The memory holding time observed was longer than one hour" [@kahng_floating_1967, 1288].
 See also @horton_experimental_1962 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

+[^ln2-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
+By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].

+[^ln2-bacon]: This volume is also commonly translated as "Of the Dignity and Advancement of Learning," following the Spedding edition.
+The first two books of *The Advancement* appeared first in 1605.
+Together with books 6-9 published in Latin in 1623 they are sometimes referred to as "Of the Advancement and Proficience of Learning or the Partitions of Sciences," following the Oxford 1640 edition.
+I will follow the 1640 English edition here.
+Volume 10, in the new Oxford Collected Works, containing *The Advancement*, is not out at the time of my writing this chapter (2015).

+[^ln2-brain]: We will later entertain the (real) possibility of non-representational communication, suggested by early experiments in direct brain-to-brain or brain-to-machine interfaces.

+[^ln2-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].

+[^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

+[^ln2-magnet]: See for example @stefanita_magnetism_2012, 1-69 and
+@ohmori_memory_2015.

+[^ln2-loom]: These dates, as is usually the case with periodization, are somewhat arbitrary.
+I suggest 1725 as an inaugural date when the French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms [@koetsier_prehistory_2001, 593-595; @randell_history_2003].
+The inaugural honors could also go to the brothers Banū Mūsā, ninth-century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his lifelike mechanisms in the mid eighteenth century [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard, who improved upon and popularized Bouchon's looms on an industrial scale around the same time.

+[^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.

+[^ln1-timefob]: The source for the cryptic phrase is likely
+@weller_early_1918, 21 and 30: "We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated,---'Now is the time for all good men to come to the aid of the party;' also the opening sentence of the Declaration of Independence [...] were repeated many times in order to test the speed of the machine."

+[^ln2-punch]: "Two means are available for preparing the functional tapes required for the operation of the interpolators.
+First, when the tabular values of *f(x)* have been previously published, they may be copied on the keys of the functional tape preparation unit [...] and the tape produced by the punches associated with this unit, under manual control.
+Second, as suitable control tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of the four output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].